 You can in fact order keto KFC meals the next time you swing by the popular fast food joint.

-With a little research into the nutrition facts, we’ve rounded up some great options that are satisfying but also fit your dietary requirements and goals at the same time.
-Now that’s truly finger lickin’ good! 😉
+With a little research into the nutrition facts, we’ve rounded up some great options that are satisfying but also fit your dietary requirements and low carb goals at the same time.
+Now that’s truly 'finger-lickin' good! 😉

 What Foods to Avoid At KFC

 Although there are a few keto KFC menu options available, there are also several food items that you’ll definitely want to stay clear of when following a keto diet.
 If you are new to keto and the low carb weight loss plan, check out our post: A Beginner’s Guide To The Keto Diet.